-Our home The College of Physicians of Philadelphia hosts numerous lectures and events for the public.
-We hope to see you soon!
+The Mütter Museum, and our home The College of Physicians of Philadelphia hosts events and lectures all year round!
+Check them out below and we hope to see you soon!

 The Mütter Museum helps the public appreciate the mysteries and beauty of the human body while understanding the history of diagnosis and treatment of disease.